Treatment Options

 - Focal involvement in an area anatomically favorable for resection

-- High likelihood that resection will be ultimately needed and scar will be the same, regardless of timing
+- High likelihood that resection ultimately will be needed and scar will be the same, regardless of timing

 - Reconstruction of damaged structures